Microalg/microalg-clj/README.md

-# microalg
+# MicroAlg

-A Clojure app to ... well, that part is up to you.

-## Usage

-FIXME
+Clojure implementation of the [MicroAlg](http://microalg.info) language.

+This is a work in progress, not close to be usable yet.